Tag: Critical thinking

 Call for chapters for our new open access book on AI!

+Author: The AI Literacy Lab.
 Are you exploring how generative AI is transforming the research landscape?
 Have you developed innovative approaches, ethical insights, or practical applications regarding AI in research?
 If so, we invite you to contribute a chapter to our forthcoming open access book: Generative AI-Enhanced Research: Ethical, Practical, and Transformative Approaches.
-This edited collection will serve as a …
+This edited

 Learning how to evaluate the reliability of online sources

-This post is based on an article I recently published.
+Author: Lynette Pretorius.
 It is commonly thought that contemporary students are digital natives who are naturally able to use sophisticated digital literacy in their daily practices because they have been immersed in the digital age their entire lives.
-Research, though, shows that the concept of being a digital …
+Research, though, shows that the concept of being a digital native is a myth.
+For example, studies

 Fostering AI literacy as students, teachers, and researchers